extemporelang/extemporelang.github.io/_docs/guides/sampler.md

 parser function) is where the magic happens.

 `load-sampler` first creates a list of all the files (including hidden files) in the `path` directory.
-This list of filenames is then passed (as the single argument) to the function which was passed in as the `parser` argument to `load-sampler`.
-This parser function's job is to take that messy list of filenames and return a nice neat 'list of lists', telling the sampler which files to load into which slots.
-Each of the elements of this list returned by the parser function has to have four elements:
+Each filename from this list is then passed to the function which was passed in as the `parser` argument to `load-sampler`.
+This parser function's job is to take the sound file name and return a data structure (still a list, but with a specific format), telling the sampler which slot to load the audio data into.
+In particular, the parser function should return a list with four elements:

 1.  the filename
 2.  the slot (midi note number) to load the file into